frizatch/QGIS-Workshop-GISCO/QGISAdvancedVis/QGISAdvancedVis.md

 <img src="images/selectdem3d.png" width="400"/>
 </p>

 Once the viewer knows where the elevation data is, you can use the controller arrows (or alternatively *Shift* + arrow keys) to navigate around Mt.
 Rainier.
+And similar to the Temporal Controller, you can work with Keyframes to create an animation.

 <p align="center">
 <img src="images/control3d.png" width="700"/>